Pythagora-io/pythagora/README.md

    NOTE: To stop the capture, you can exit the process like you usually do (Eg. `Ctrl + C`)
    <br>
 <h1 id="executingtests">▶️ Executing tests</h1>
+When running tests, it doesn’t matter what database is your Node.js connected to or what is the state of that database.
+Actually, that database is never touched or used —> instead, Pythagora creates a special, ephemeral pythagoraDb database, which it uses to restore the data before each test is executed, which was present at the time when the test was recorded.
+Because of this, tests can be run on any machine or environment.

+**If a test does an update to the database, Pythagora also checks the database to see if it was updated correctly.**

-After you captured all requests you want, you just need to change the mode parameter to `--mode test` in the Pythagora command.
+So, after you captured all requests you want, you just need to change the mode parameter to `--mode test` in the Pythagora command.
 <br>
    ```bash
    npx pythagora --init-command "my start command" --mode test